IRC4Fun/Sigyn/README.md

 A Limnoria's plugin to handle various spam and abuses with network hammer You must install python-dnspython.

+*This version of Sigyn has been modified to work with ChatIRCd (a modern fork of Charybdis) and for use with PyLink.

+This plugin uses OMODE and OKICK for PyLink (remote) clients.
+You will need to assign the appropriate privs to your ircd.conf oper privs.

 You must tweak default settings to fits your needs.

 ## Commands ##